bbc/tams/docs/appnotes/0003-tag-names.md

 It is used to indictate the Source should be excluded from HLS manifest generation.
 Defaults to `false` if the tag is not set.

-### scope
+### auth_classes

 Status: **Experimental**

 Suggested as a way to build lightweight Attribute-based Access Control in [AppNote0016: Authorisation in TAMS workflows](./0016-authorisation-in-tams-workflows.md).
-A comma seperated list of scopes providing permissions on the Source.
+A comma seperated list of auth classes used to derive permissions on the Source.

 No known implementations yet.